SRabah07/Eval_K8S/README.md

 - Ingress to route outside the traffic.
 For this resource an extra work is need.
 It depends on the K8S used, it might be necessary to install / enable an Ingress Controller, more on that [Here](https://kubernetes.io/docs/concepts/services-networking/ingress/):

     - **a)** If you are using Minikube `minikube addons enable ingress`.
     - **b)** If you are using Kubernetes provided by Docker Desktop application (MacOS/Windows) you can use the `NGINX Ingress Controller` and install it following the [documentation](https://kubernetes.github.io/ingress-nginx/deploy/).
 In my case I used [Helm](https://helm.sh/docs/topics/charts/#:~:text=Helm%20uses%20a%20packaging%20format,%2C%20caches%2C%20and%20so%20on.) to install the Ingress Controller resources.
 Once you have Helm installed [Here](https://helm.sh/docs/helm/helm_install/).
-You can use the command below as explained in the [Here](https://kubernetes.github.io/ingress-nginx/deploy/)
+You can use the command below as explained in the [Ingress Documentation](https://kubernetes.github.io/ingress-nginx/deploy/)

     ```bash
     kubectl create namespace ingress-nginx